Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
 Values 9xx refer to classes.
 4. (Optional) `#!cpp int playerID`: The player from whose units the task will be removed.
 If unspecified or -1, applies to all players except Gaia.

 This function removes a task from a specified unit.
+The task is removed if it matches `actionType`, `targetMasterUnitID` and `Search Wait Time` (from `xsTaskAmount`).
+Other `xsTaskAmount` fields play no role in task removal.

 ### 5.28. xsResearchTechnology